 A 0% purchase rate on your credit card lets you spend money on the card with zero interest payable for a promotional period.
-The 0% interest rate can either run for a number of days per statement cycle (typically between 44 and 55) or for a fixed number of months (typically between 3 and 15).
+The 0% interest rate will apply for a fixed number of months (typically between 3 and 15).

 This guide explains the benefits of 0% purchase credit cards, how they work and how to compare the different offers in the market.
 It also answers the most popular questions about 0% purchase credit card deals.

 Compare 0% Purchase Credit Cards